mvolkmann/blog/src/neovim.md

 then pressing `ctrl-a` changes `12` to `13`.
 If the cursor is on the `3` or `4` after the decimal point then pressing `ctrl-a` changes `34` to `35`.
+If the cursor is on the decimal point, pressing `ctrl-a` or `ctrl-x` moves the cursor to the last decimal digit.

 ### Opening Files and URLs